Home » Romania 100 » Romanian Historical Figures: Uncover the People Who Changed the Past

 Photo source: http://radioromaniacultural.ro

 The communists forced King Mihai to abdicate on the last day of 1947.
-As much as he tried to stop the complete overtake of Romania by the communist regime, in the world of the upcoming Cold War, it was, however, an impossible task.
+While he tried to stop the complete overtake of Romania by the communist regime, in the the upcoming Cold War, it was, however, an impossible task.

 A Greek princess with a dramatic destiny, Elena of Greece married Carol II, Romania’s third king in 1921.
 Her marriage was far from being a success, and, after 1930, she was forced into exile, having to leave her young son, future King Mihai, in the care of his father.
 She could only return to Romania in 1940, after her ex-husband’s abdication.